 from this issue.
 I'm sorry to confuse you.

-#6 Updated by Satoru Takeuchi 11 months ago
+#6 Updated by Satoru Takeuchi about 1 year ago

 As I wrote in the following PR, the scope of this issue is too wide.